In 2014, over 3.7 million North Carolina taxpayers chose to eFile!

 - Returns for non-calendar year filers

-- Taxpayers who would like to file a tax return electronically with a personal computer:
+- efile a tax return with a personal computer:

-If you would like to file your Federal and State returns electronically, the Department maintains a list of approved tax preparation software and online software.
-This information can be found on the Approved Software Developer List.
-You may be eligible for online Free or Low cost electronic filing options.
+If you would like to eFile your Federal and State returns, NCDOR maintains a list of approved tax preparation software and online eFile providers.
+This information can be found on one of the Approved Software Developer Lists (Returns Only and Returns and Payments).
+You may be eligible for the eFile for Free option.

-- Taxpayers who would like to file a tax return electronically using a tax professional:
+- efile a tax return using a tax professional:

-If you would like a tax professional to electronically file your Federal and State returns, select Locating a Tax Professional in Your Area.
+If you would like a tax professional to eFile your Federal and State returns, select Locating a Tax Professional in Your Area.

-- Taxpayers who would like to file a prior year tax return electronically:
+- efile a prior year tax return electronically:

-To file a prior year tax return electronically, it must be prepared using approved software for the tax year that’s being filed.
-You can either contact a tax professional who utilizes approved tax preparation software or choose approved tax preparation software to prepare your individual income tax return on a personal computer.
-For additional information regarding prior year returns, refer to the Prior Year E-File Resources link.
+To eFile a prior year tax return, it must be prepared using approved software for the tax year that’s being filed.
+Contact a tax professional who utilizes approved tax preparation software or choose approved tax preparation software to prepare your individual income tax return on a personal computer.
+For additional information regarding prior year returns, visit Prior Year eFile Resources.

-Normally e-Filing a tax return is paperless; however, there are two exceptions to completely paperless e-filing.
-Those exceptions are if you file:
+Normally eFiling a tax return is paperless; however, there is one exception to completely paperless eFiling:

 - Form NC K-1